markuskimius/cgrep/README.md

 By default, a *block* begins and ends with an empty line.
 This default can be changed with the `-k` option.

-## To Do
-- Read from stdin if no file name supplied.

 ## Footnotes

 cgrep was inspired by mgrep.  mgrep was (is?) a UNIX command line tool to grep